 How can I apply for a scholarship at the Community Foundation?
 What is the timeline for awarding scholarships?

-The foundation administers a number scholarship funds dedicated to students pursuing education.
+The foundation administers a number of scholarship funds dedicated to students pursuing education.
 Check the scholarship web page for information on each fund and its selection criteria.
-Most applications are available by January of February of each year.
+Most applications are available by February 1, of each year.
 You may download and complete the application for any scholarship for which you believe you are qualified.
-In most cases the applications are returned to the Foundation office by a specific date, usually the end of February through March.
+In most cases, the applications are returned to the Foundation office by a specific date, usually the end of February through March.
 The Scholarship Fund selection committee will review the applications during the month of April and the Foundation will notify the applicants regarding their selection.
 In addition, a number of online resources exist that can assist you in your search.
 These include:

 How do I receive my scholarship award?